Optimized Search for a Binary Black Hole Merger Population in LIGO-Virgo O3 Data: Search of Ligo-Virgo O3 data

 \subsection{Search Results}

 We now discuss the set of events detected by our new \ac{KDE} search and compare it with other searches for \ac{BBH} mergers over the O3 data set.
-Initially, the O3 \ac{BBH} search identified a total of 49 events with an \ac{IFAR} exceeding 0.5 years.
-Using the unrestricted bank and our new \ac{KDE} statistic, we see a number of detections increased by over $10\%$, with 57 events meeting the same threshold of \ac{IFAR} $> 0.5\,$yr; Fig.~\ref{ifar} illustrates the events detected by both searches.
-Additionally, the \ac{KDE} search outperforms the 4-ogc search~\cite{Nitz:2021zwj} which reported 50 \ac{BBH} events with \ac{IFAR} $> 0.5$ years.
-Our event set is reported in Tables~\ref{golden} (high purity) and \ref{silver} (marginal).
+Initially, the PyCBC O3 \ac{BBH} search used in GWTC-3 identified a total of 49 events with an \ac{IFAR} exceeding 0.5 years, with a total probability of astrophysical origin ($p_{\rm astro}$) over these events of 48.33.
+Using the unrestricted bank and our new \ac{KDE} statistic, we see a number of detections increased by over $10\%$, with 57 events meeting the same threshold of \ac{IFAR} $> 0.5$ yr, and with a total astrophysical probability of 55.04; Fig.~\ref{ifar} illustrates the events detected by both searches.
+A total of 62 events have $p_{\rm astro}$ greater than 0.5 in our search.
+Additionally, the \ac{KDE} search outperforms the 4-OGC search~\cite{nitz20234} which reported 50 \ac{BBH} events with \ac{IFAR} $> 0.5$\,yr.
+Our event set is reported in Tables~\ref{golden} (high purity) and \ref{silver} (marginal), which also includes some candidates with \ac{IFAR} $< 0.5$\,yr but having a high probability of astrophysical origin.

 Since our signal model is trained on a sample of previous \ac{BBH} detections, many from O3, one might suspect the result for O3 data to be biased.
 Specifically, the statistic might be up-ranking the exact templates which correspond to known O3 events, rather than reflecting the underlying population distribution.
 However, examining the signal \ac{KDE} in Fig.~\ref{densities}, it varies smoothly and slowly over the region where many detections are present; thus it is not ``over-fitting'' to individual O3 events, and we expect the ranking to be stable under small changes in the signal training set.
 The fact that the search is able to detect several events that are \emph{not} in the training set, coupled with the increased sensitivity for an independent injection set, confirms a real sensitivity improvement.